GitNation/JavaScript-frameworks-devs-summit/README.md

 - Number of participants: 10-20
 - Setting: round table like meeting room
 - Duration: 3 hours
-- There going to be a moderator leading the meeting
+- One of confirmed moderators leading the meeting: Miško Hevery (Builder.io, Qwik Creator)

 ## Every participant can
 - Make a presentation